-Find the best exchange rates and the lowest fees when you want to send money to Lithuania from the U.S.
+Find the best exchange rates and the lowest fees when you want to send money from the US to Lithuania.

 - Enjoy competitive exchange rates.

 - Lock in low rates with forward contracts and limit orders.

 Compare money transfer services to Lithuania

 Use our comparison calculator to assess transfer fees, exchange rates and other details for sending funds to Lithuania with our money transfer partners.